 You can also be proactive and set up a weekly reminder email.
 These emails can go out each week to remind customers that they’re in your course and how much they have left to go before they complete it.

-Here’s an example of a reminder email I received after signing up for one of our employee training programs at Thinkific.
+Here’s an example of a reminder email I received after signing up for one of the employee training programs at Thinkific a while back.
 Yes, I signed up as Mr. Treasure-Horse.
 I only completed 14% of the course, and the automatic email reminder lets me know I should resume the course to complete it.